Shockley-Ramo theorem and long-range photocurrent response in gapless materials: Abstract

 \section{Abstract}

-We develop a general Shockley-Ramo-type framework to describe spatial patterns of photocurrent response in gapless materials.
-Our approach helps to understand the striking features of the observed patterns, such as the directional effect and the global character of photoresponse.
-We illustrate this approach by examining specific examples, and show that the photoresponse patterns can serve as a powerful tool to extract information about symmetry breaking, inhomogeneity, chirality, and other local characteristics of the system.
-Short response times, originating from the nonlocality, make photocurrent uniquely sensitive to the charge and spin dynamics of the system.
+Scanning photocurrent maps of gapless materials, such as graphene, often exhibit complex patterns of hot spots positioned far from current-collecting contacts.
+We develop a general framework that helps to explain the unusual features of the observed patterns, such as the directional effect and the global character of photoresponse.
+We show that such a response is captured by a simple Shockley-Ramo-type approach.
+We examine specific examples and show that the photoresponse patterns can serve as a powerful tool to extract information about symmetry breaking, inhomogeneity, chirality, and other local characteristics of the system.